a0sanab/Basic-Attack-Simulation-and-Detection/README_PART2.md

   | `42`                             | Packet length in bytes                                        |
   | `arp reply`                      | Type of ARP message                                           |
   | `10.0.1.1 is-at 0:d:3a:8f:cc:a8` | ARP message content: "`10.0.1.1` is at the (attacker’s) MAC"  |

+  - This poisons the victim’s ARP cache and causes traffic intended for the gateway to be redirected through the attacker — **enabling a Man-in-the-Middle attack.**

   **Kali VM's Real MAC Address**:
   ```